-Enter Keke Lyles, the Deadlift & More
+Enter Keke Lyles and the Deadlift

 As many athletes know, from boxers to runners, there is tremendous power in your hips and lower body.

 Natural Talent is Not Enough

 Steph Curry learned that he could not rely on natural talent alone.

 Of all the exercises that Keke Lyles could have prescribed, he focused on one.
-The deadlift.

 And even if you are not a professional athlete, the deadlift can transform your body into looking and feeling like one.

-After Two Years of Deadlifting – Stephen Curry voted MVP
+After Two Years of Deadlifting – Stephen Curry Voted MVP

 After two years of deadlifting, what were the results off of the court?

-I knew he was strong, but then he started pushing that kind of weight, double his bodyweight.
+I knew he was strong, but then he started pushing that kind of weight, double his own weight.